aptima-ai/aptima_framework/docs/vision/application_scenarios.md

 # Application Scenarios

-The TEN framework is designed to make AI feature integration and application development more efficient and flexible.
+The APTIMA framework is designed to make AI feature integration and application development more efficient and flexible.
 Developers can create and deploy AI function extensions quickly, combining them to form customized applications or services.
 Typical AI scenarios include:

 - **Intelligent Speech Processing**: Extensions for speech recognition (STT), speech synthesis (TTS), and sentiment analysis can be combined to create conversational systems.